sdillavou/bellybuttonseg/README.md

 #### Flips, Rotations:
 ##### TL;DR: duplicates training data by flipping and rotating - useful to prevent overfitting.
 During training by default, Bellybutton rotates and flips the input images to produce additional training data.
 If the system in question has these symmetries (i.e. if the objects being identified will rotate, or has a shape symmetric to flips like a circle or oval), then including these data augmentations may reduce overfitting.
+If the objects you are segmenting do not have these symmetries (e.g. they are always upright teardrop shapes), then these augmentations may make the problem harder to solve than is needed.

 #### Scales, Scalefactor:
 ##### TL;DR: Number of scales and zoom factor for each that is fed into network - make big enough to see important features of data